publicdomainmap/publicdomainmap.org/_posts/2022-12-13-tooldemo-mappingusa.md

 ---
-title: "Public Domain Map Tool Demo at Mapping USA 2022"
+title: "Introduction to PublicDomainMap and Demonstration at Mapping USA 2022"
 date: 2022-12-13T15:34:30-04:00
 categories:
   - blog